Beegie01/Comparing-Quarterly-Homelessness-Trends-in-Hackney-and-Neighbouring-Local-Authorities/README.md

 To provide valuable insights into quarterly homelessness trends and inform effective prevention strategies across Hackney and nine neighbouring local authorities.

 ### DATA
-Dataset is publicly available on gov.uk website.
+Dataset is publicly available on the gov.uk website.

 ### TOOLS USED
 1. PyCharm IDE: Used for creating and running Python scripts.